abdulahadattar/PhysicsLAB/README.md

 *   **Performance:** Be mindful of performance, especially for simulations and data-heavy components.

 This project aims to be a comprehensive and accessible learning tool.
 Your contributions to enhance simulations, add content, improve AI interactions, refine the UI/UX, or bolster offline capabilities are highly welcome!
 Please refer to the `CHANGELOG.md` for recent developments.

+# Educational App: Study Material Management

+## Overview
+This app allows teachers to manage study materials, including dynamic PDF resources, key points, exercises, and more for each grade and chapter.
+The system is modular, future-proof, and designed for easy collaboration and extension.

+## Features
+- **Modular PDF Resource Management:**
+  - Teachers can add, label, and manage any type of PDF (uploaded or linked) for any grade/chapter.
+  - Flexible support for both uploaded files and external links.
+  - No hardcoded or legacy PDF fields—everything is managed via a `pdfResources` array in each chapter's content.
+- **User-Friendly Dashboard:**
+  - Intuitive UI for adding, editing, and removing PDF resources.
+  - File upload and external link support.
+  - Label and icon selection for each PDF resource.
+- **Content Editing:**
+  - Key points, summaries, formulas, real-world examples, and diagram descriptions can be managed for each chapter.
+- **Local Storage Drafts:**
+  - Changes are saved to the browser's local storage for review before updating the main data file.

+## Data Model
+- All PDF resources are stored in a `pdfResources` array within each chapter's content in `study-materials.json`.
+- Each resource includes a label, icon, and URL (either uploaded or external).

+## How to Update Study Materials
+1. Use the teacher dashboard to manage content and PDF resources.
+2. When ready, copy the updated data from local storage and update `src/data/study-materials.json` in the project code.

+## Contributing
+- Code is modular and readable for easy collaboration.
+- All legacy/hardcoded PDF fields and AI-generated hints have been removed.
+- Please follow best practices for maintainability and extensibility.

+## Getting Started
+1. Install dependencies: `npm install`
+2. Run the development server: `npm run dev`
+3. Access the teacher dashboard to manage study materials.

+## File Structure
+- `src/data/study-materials.json`: Main data file for grades, chapters, and resources.
+- `src/app/(app)/teacher-dashboard/content-management/page.tsx`: Main UI for content management.
+- `src/lib/types.ts`: Type definitions for grades, chapters, and PDF resources.

+## License
+MIT